 - Agency Strategic Plan a report that is required of all state agencies; it is produced every other year and provides a multiyear view of objectives and strategies for the accomplishment of agency goals, and sets the direction for all agency operations.
-It is available in hard copy and on the Texas Lottery website at txlottery.org. - Comprehensive Annual Financial Report an annual report that provides the Governor, legislators, oversight agencies, agency staff, citizens, and other interested parties with financial information and an overview of the agency's operations.
-It is available in hard copy and on the agency's website. - Comprehensive Business Plan a four-year plan that guides the agency's major initiatives to ensure their cost effectiveness.
-The Business Plan is reviewed routinely to ensure the agency is meeting objectives for major initiatives.
-The Business Plan is available in hard copy and on the agency's website. - "End of Game" Notices one-page fliers that provide close dates and the last date that players can claim prizes for each scratch-off game.
-These notices are provided to retailers, published in newspapers and are available on the agency's website.
+It is available in hard copy and on the Texas Lottery website at txlottery.org. - Comprehensive Business Plan and Annual Report an annual report and business plan that provides the Governor, legislators, oversight agencies, agency staff, citizens and other interested parties with financial information and an overview of the agency's operations, and which guides the agency's major initiatives to ensure their cost effectiveness.
+The Annual Report and Business Pan is updated yearly to ensure the agency is meeting objectives for major initiatives.
+It is available on the agency's website.

-- "How-to-play" Product Brochures informational brochures about the agency's draw games and how they are played. - Minority Business Participation Report an annual report of the level of minority business participation in both the agency's contracts and the licensing of sales agents.
-It is available in hard copy and on the agency's website. - Product Point-of-Sale Materials game-specific marketing pieces displayed at retailer locations. - Retailer Manual a reference manual for licensed lottery retailers. - RoundUp a bimonthly newsletter designed for and distributed to retailers throughout Texas free of charge.
-It is also available online at the Texas Lottery's Retailer Services Center. - "Sell-In" Sheets produced for all new draw games and game changes introduced, detailing game features, prize amounts, and play instructions. - TLC TEAM News a quarterly, electronic employee newsletter that provides staff with agency news and information. - Where the Money Goes a graphic showing how each dollar from Texas Lottery sales is used and identifying the Foundation School Fund as the recipient of revenue from Texas Lottery sales.
-The graphic explains that unclaimed lottery prize funds revert to other programs authorized by the Texas Legislature. - Winning! a bimonthly newsletter for Texas Lottery players that provides information about Texas Lottery games, winners and promotional events.
-The newsletter is distributed to retailers throughout Texas and is available free of charge to players.
-It is also available on the agency's website.
+- "End of Game" Notices one-page fliers that provide close dates and the last date that players can claim prizes for each scratch game.
+These notices are provided to retailers, published in newspapers and are available on the agency's website. - "How-to-play" Product Brochures - informational brochures about the agency's draw games and how they are played.
+The brochures are available in hard copy and on the agency's website. - Minority Business Participation Report an annual report of the level of minority business participation in both the agency's contracts and the licensing of sales agents.
+It is available in hard copy and on the agency's website. - Product Point-of-Sale Materials game-specific marketing pieces displayed at retailer locations. - "Play Responsibly" Brochure an informational brochure available to players and retailers that affirms the Texas Lottery's core value of responsibility for educating players, retailers and the general public about responsible gaming.
+The brochure lists the signs of a gambling problem and provides contact information for resources for assisting anyone who may have a gambling problem. - Retailer Manual a reference manual for licensed lottery retailers. - RoundUp a monthly newsletter designed for and distributed to retailers throughout Texas free of charge.
+It is also available online at the Texas Lottery's Retailer Services Center. - "Sell-In" Sheets produced for all new draw games and game changes introduced, detailing game features, prize amounts, play instructions and retailer information. - TLC TEAM News a quarterly, electronic employee newsletter that provides staff with agency news and information. - Where the Money Goes a graphic showing how each dollar from Texas Lottery sales is used and identifying the Foundation School Fund as the recipient of revenue from Texas Lottery sales.
+The graphic explains that unclaimed lottery prize funds revert to other programs authorized by the Texas Legislature.

+- Winners! a bimonthly newsletter for Texas Lottery players that provides information about Texas Lottery winners.
+The newsletter is distributed to retailers throughout Texas, and is available free of charge to players.
+It is also available on the agency's website. - The CBOD Directors Message a quarterly newsletter for the bingo community that provides licensees information about tips on operating successful bingo for profit, education and training, important dates, as well as highlights from charitable organizations on how they spent their bingo funds on their charitable purposes.